wjlove/WHAQM/readme.md

 ### Using the WHAQM software

-Design goal intro-  Using as many perdefined balena blocks as possible with as little modificationa as possible to build a new project.
-Only real modifications are found in IAQ.py and Dashboard, all the hard work is handled by generic balena blocks.
+Design Goal Intro-  Using as many perdefined balena blocks as possible with as little modificationa as possible to build a new project.
+Only real software modifications here are found in IAQ.py and Dashboard, all the hard work is handled by generic balena blocks.

 ***_outline_***